duniter/duniter/readme.md

-  --remotep <port>          Remote port others may use to contact this node --kmanagement <ALL|KEYS>  Define key management policy --kaccept <ALL|KEYS>      Define key acceptance policy --amstart <timestamp>     First amendment generated date --amfreq <timestamp>      Amendments frequency, in seconds --udfreq <timestamp>      Universal Dividend frequency, in seconds
+  --remotep <port>          Remote port others may use to contact this node --kmanagement <ALL|KEYS>  Define key management policy --kaccept <ALL|KEYS>      Define key acceptance policy --amdaemon <ON|OFF>       ucoin is launched with a specific daemon helping to get other peers' votes --amstart <timestamp>     First amendment generated date --amfreq <timestamp>      Amendments frequency, in seconds --udfreq <timestamp>      Universal Dividend frequency, in seconds